coda/packs-sdk/docs/samples/topic/parameter.md

 });
 ```
 ## Reusing parameters
 A Pack that reuses a parameter across multiple formulas.
-This sample performs various math operations on a list of numbers.
+This sample includes mathematical formulas that operate on a list of numbers.

 ```ts
 import * as coda from "@codahq/packs-sdk";